AnalyticsEarth/aePicassoChart/README.md

 1. Created the axis as a docked item
 1. Add a layer for each chart item needed, choice from (Line, Bar, Point, Pie, Grid)

+## Support in BETA v0.2.3 - 16/08/2018
+* Color Picker supports themes (themes will be auto applied when changed)
+* Fix bug in 0.2.2 causing extra data points

 ## Support in BETA v0.2.2 - 15/08/2018
 * Fix Color Picker
 * Add Bar width and offset (allow side by side bars)